LuXuryCheats/Fortnite.txt/README.md

-should i remake oracle but into a external as my last repo?
+should i remake oracle but into a internal as my last repo?